-where $A_{jk}$ denotes the adjacency matrix which is $1$ if the nodes $j$ and $k$ are connected by an edge, and $0$ otherwise.
-The lattice Laplacian $\Delta^{[h]}$ is known to approximate the continuum Laplacian as $\Delta^{[h]} f(\vec{x}_j) = \nabla^2 f(\vec{x}_j) + \mathcal{O}(h)$.
+where $A_{jk}$ denotes the adjacency matrix which is $1$ if the nodes $j$ and $k$ are connected by an edge and $0$ otherwise.
+The lattice Laplacian $\Delta^{[h]}$ is known to approximate the continuum Laplacian as $\Delta^{[h]} f(\vec{x}_j) = \nabla^2 f(\vec{x}_j) + \mathcal{O}(h^2)$.

-Now, let us consider hyperbolic lattices on the Poincaré disk in the form of isometric $\{p,q\}$-tilings~\cite{coxeter1957crystal}.
-Such tilings consist of regular $p$-gons and vertices with coordination number $q$, satisfying the inequality $(p-2)(q-2)>4$, and can be easily generated using software packages such as~\cite{hypertiling}.
-Unlike Euclidean lattices, where the lattice spacing can be arbitrarily chosen, hyperbolic lattices have a fixed geodesic edge length.
+Now, let us turn to hyperbolic lattices on the two-dimensional Poincaré disk in the form of isometric $\{p,q\}$-tilings~\cite{coxeter1957crystal}.
+Such tilings consist of regular $p$-gons and vertices with coordination number $q$, satisfying the inequality $(p-2)(q-2)>4$, and can easily be generated using software packages such as~\cite{hypertiling}.
+An example of such a tiling is shown in Fig.~\ref{fig:laplacian}.
+Unlike Euclidean lattices, where the lattice spacing can be chosen freely, hyperbolic lattices have a fixed geodesic edge length.